Thank you for signing up to Realhomes. You will receive a verification email shortly.

-Will our love of Nordic interiors ever end?
+Will our love of Nordic style interiors ever end?
 We are going with a resounding 'no'.
 But like all trends that hang around for years (hygge is the prime example) we do, every now and then, come up with a new name for what is basically the same style just with a slight twist – case in point: new Nordic.

-You will see that texture is a recurring theme with this style.
+You will see that texture is a recurring theme with the Nordic style.
 As the colours and designs tend to be kept pretty simple, a lot interest comes instead from layering textures.
 In a living room this obviously means piling up the cushions and throws in all different finishes – fur, sheepskin, chunky knit, the more the better.

 From multi-level wall decor, to cushion upon cushion, this is a lounge we would happily get lost in on a cold and drizzly night.